TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 55/Psalms 55.14.md

 ---

-We took sweet counsel together; We walked in the house of God with the throng.
+We took sweet fellowship together.
+We walked in God's house with company.